Updates

 The function createobject()

-creates an object of the type specified by its argument.
+creates an object of the type specified

 The function deleteobject()